johnpuddephatt/hidinginplainsight/src/cinemas/empire-palace-theatre.md

   the side entrance remains visible to this day.
 The site is presently occupied by Harvey Nichols.
 description_extended: >-
-  Unlike many of its peers the Empire Palace continued to host variety acts until the 1950s.
+  Unlike many of its peers, the Empire Palace continued to host variety acts until the 1950s.
 It was one of many Empire Theatres in the UK operated by Moss Empires Ltd.

   ***Source:***